iridiumui/docs/src/docs/helpers/fixed/fixed-bottom/README.md

 The Fixed Bottom component is an abstraction of the [Fixed](../) component.

-It will pin the element you pass in to the bottom of the page.
+It will pin the element you pass in, to the bottom of the page.

 ## Examples
 <CodeBlock>